Donovoi/Bonding/README.md

 ## Overview

 Bonding creates a virtual Layer-3 adapter (TUN) on Windows using Wintun, captures outbound IP packets, encrypts and encapsulates them into a custom tunnel protocol, and sends them across multiple physical interfaces.

-A server component reorders, validates, and decapsulates packets before NAT'ing them to the public internet.
+On the server side (Linux-first), packets are authenticated/decrypted and written to a Linux TUN device.
+The server can optionally enable IPv4 forwarding and set up NAT (MASQUERADE) to forward tunnel client traffic to the public internet and/or to a Tailscale interface (`tailscale0`).

 ## Features